nimisha243/ISTE-ML-TASKS/README.md

 # ISTE-ML-TASKS
-This repo contains the ML tasks of iste by nimisha.
+This repo contains the ML tasks of iste by nimisha, first year.